gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We do not need [JNA](https://github.com/java-native-access/jna) anymore so we removed this library from the Gradle distribution.
 Plugin authors relying on the library being present now need to ship their own.

+### Dependency resolution changes when a Maven module dependency is substituted with a Gradle project dependency

+TBD: Previously, the result would include dependencies and artifacts from all configurations of the target project, such as test compilation and runtime dependencies.
+TBD: Previously, when the target project did not have a 'runtime', 'compile' or 'master' configuration, the result would include all dependencies and artifacts from all configurations of the target project.
+When 'runtime' or 'compile' is not defined the 'default' configuration is used instead.
+A missing 'master' configuration is ignored.

+### Dependency resolution changes when a Maven module depends on an Ivy module

+TBD: Previously, when the target Ivy module did not define a 'runtime', 'compile' or 'master' configuration, the result would include all dependencies and artifacts from all configurations of the Ivy module.
+When 'runtime' or 'compile' is not defined the 'default' configuration is used instead.
+A missing 'master' configuration is ignored.

+### Dependency resolution result changes

+TBD: As a result of performance improvements, the result includes fewer `ResolvedDependency` nodes, as some nodes are merged.
+Previous versions of Gradle would include a `compile`, `runtime` and `master` node for transitive Maven dependencies.
+Gradle now includes a single `runtime` node.
+The same modules and artifacts are included in the result, and in the same order.

 ## External contributions